Honda Passport: Model year changes

-Second generation (CK58/CM58/DM58; 1997)
+Second generation (CK58/CM58/DM58; 1998)

 For the second generation model, two trim levels were offered: LX and upscale EX.
 EX had the spare tire below the cargo area and LX mounted in a swing carrier at rear.
 Minor changes for the 2000 model year included the introduction of an even more upscale EX-L trim which added leather seats, 2-tone exterior colors, and a CD changer.
 The LX trim received an optional set of 16 in wheels.

 In 2010, a recall was issued for affected 1998-2002 Rodeo and Passport for frames with severe rust issues.
 On September 22, 2010, NHTSA campaign number 10V436000 was issued to recall 149,992 vehicles because of excessive corrosion near the forward bracket for the left or right rear suspension lower link.
 If the rust damage was severe, Honda bought back the vehicles from their owners.
-Under U.S. federal regulations, automakers are not required to correct problems on vehicles that are ten or more years old.

 Third generation (YF7/8; 2019)

-The third generation Passport was unveiled at the Los Angeles Auto Show on November 27, 2018, with retail sales starting in February 2019.
+The third generation Passport was unveiled at the Los Angeles Auto Show on November 27, 2018, with retail sales starting in February 2019 for the 2019 model year.
 Unlike previous generations, it was designed in the United States and is manufactured in Lincoln, Alabama alongside the Honda Pilot.
-It is based on the third-generation Honda Pilot, although the Passport is shorter and loses the third row seating.
+It is based on the third-generation Honda Pilot, although the Passport is shorter in length and loses the Pilot's third-row seating.
 The Passport slots between the smaller CR-V and longer Pilot, filling the gap left when the Honda Crosstour was discontinued after the 2015 model year.
-The Passport competes against 2-row five-seater midsize crossovers like the Chevrolet Blazer, Ford Edge, Nissan Murano, and Subaru Outback.
+The Passport competes against 2-row five-seater midsize crossovers like the Chevrolet Blazer, Ford Edge, Nissan Murano, and Hyundai Santa Fe.

-Trim levels include the base "Sport", mid-level "EX-L", "Touring", and top-of-the-line "Elite”.
-Unlike other most of Honda nameplates like the CR-V and Pilot, the Passport does not have an LX trim, consequently the starting price of a Passport (Sport trim) costs more than that of the Pilot (LX trim).
-All trim levels include Front Wheel Drive (FWD) as standard equipment, with All-Wheel-Drive (AWD) as an option, except for the "Elite", where it is standard equipment.
+Trim levels at launch included the base "Sport", mid-level "EX-L", "Touring", and the top-of-the-line "Elite”.
+Unlike most other Honda nameplates like the CR-V and Pilot, the Passport does not have an LX trim.
+Consequently, the price of the Passport in Sport trim started above that of the contemporary Pilot in LX trim.
+All trim levels included front-wheel drive (FWD) as standard equipment, with all-wheel drive (AWD) optional, except for the "Elite", where it is standard equipment.